cobudget/cobudget/README.md

 ## License

-Copyright 2019 Gustav Larsson, released under the AGPLv3+ which is included in the file [LICENSE](LICENSE) in the git repository
+Released under the AGPLv3+ which is included in the file [LICENSE](LICENSE) in the git repository